-I have a defiant, strong-willed son!
-I believe he even takes pride in challenging me.
+Do you have a defiant kid too?
+I have a defiant, strong-willed son that I believe takes pride in challenging me.
 I love my little imp, but boy, he tries my patience!

 I have been reading through The Connected Child: Bring hope and healing to your adoptive family and have been using a number of the strategies for connecting with your adopted child.

 - Practice getting it right with a do-over.

 - Praise for improved behavior.

 But sometimes, my son is stubborn and simply defies me.
 Chapter 7 discusses Dealing with Defiance!
 Here are some of the strategies I’ve been using from this chapter:

 - If your child challenges you, move closer and assert your authority while giving your child a chance for a do-over.

 - Then say something like: “It is NOT okay for you to talk to me or your dad like that.
 You can be unhappy, but you MUST talk with respect!
 Now try that again, son.“

 - Many times I have to give my preschool boy a choice of talking nicely or a consequence.
 After a few moments, he usually turns around because he knows I mean business.